 The South Australian Government is acting to grow the capacity of the Northern Adelaide Plains region to ensure the long-term viability of its horticulture industry and the social and economic future of its communities.

-An additional 12 gigalitres (GL) per year of recycled water suitable for irrigation would be sourced from the Bolivar Waste Water Treatment Plant, increasing the reuse of treated water from this site by 60 per cent.
+An additional 12 gigalitres (GL) per year of recycled water suitable for irrigation will be sourced from the Bolivar Waste Water Treatment Plant, increasing the reuse of treated water from this site by 60 per cent.

 - upgrade infrastructure at the Bolivar Waste Water Treatment Plant to produce an additional 12 GL per year of recycled water suitable for irrigation